GeoMOER/moer-mpg-data-analysis/docs/units/_unit12/unit12-01_graphics.md

 <!--more-->

 ## Learning objectives
-At the end of this session you should be able to
+At the end of this session you should
-* adapt axis labeling in plots
+* know additional possibilities to create graphics,
-* decide which library might be helpful for your task
+* decide which library might be helpful for your task,
-* create some visualizations using ggplot or lattice
+* choose an appropriate colour palette, and
+* apply your colour palette to features of a shapefile.

 ## More on this topic